kubernetes/community/contributors/design-proposals/statefulset-update.md

 In order to reconstruct the history of revisions to a StatefulSet, the StatefulSet controller will do the following.

-1. If the StatefulSet's `.Spec.TemplateRevision` is nil, the StatefulSet has never been updated, and its history has never been initialized.
+1. If the StatefulSet's `.Spec.TemplateGeneration` is nil, the StatefulSet has never been updated, and its history has never been initialized.
 This is the state the object will be in when a cluster is first upgraded from a version that does not support StatefulSet update to a version that does.
 In this case,